panlatent/schedule/UPGRADE-1.x.md

 ## Documentation Promise

-The new version will promise a relatively complete documentation.py
+The new version will promise a relatively complete documentation

 ## Schedule